jakubBone/Checkout-Component-/README.md

-# 🛒 Checkout Component - Recruitment Task
+# 🛒 Checkout Component

-This project is my approach to the recruitment task I had the pleasure of solving.
+This project is my approach to your recruitment task I had the pleasure of solving.
 I have created a simple but functional checkout system here that can scan and handle discounts.

 ## 🎯 Features